ABC’s 'When We Rise' Isn’t Subtle. That’s Why It Works.

 But marcher’s signs tend to have an impact, and When We Rise's obvious may be a different sort of retro—dating back to a time in which civil rights battles felt far less settled than they have seemed recently.
 And the show's insistence on featuring stories that diverge from that of its white male protagonist, on featuring all the different sorts of people who came together to form a movement, stuck in my memory more than hackneyed lines.
 The miniseries writer Dustin Lance Black’s previously best-known work, the film Milk, is better remembered today as part of a movement toward gay representation in the media than it is for its brilliance as a film.
 And on that level, it was a success.
 When We Rise may be remembered much the same way.

 With that said, its intended audience seems slightly more self-selecting even than Black's art-house film: To sit down and watch eight hours’ worth of miniseries implies some openness to the subject matter.
 The show seems directed less at out-and-out homophobes than for those who see aspects of the LGBTQ rights struggle—at the moment, the thorny issue of transgender citizens' rights to public restrooms—as extraneous.
-Its closing chyron, onscreen, reads “One struggle.
+Its closing message, onscreen, reads “One struggle.
 One fight,” urging viewers to fight for all citizens’ rights.
 As a broadcast with a message so urgent that it discards the adornments of sophisticated TV, When We Rise succeeds.
 As television directed at social ills that’s unafraid to seem unstylish in its pursuit of its own case, it’s likelier to seem more and more “everyday” as time goes by.